MattSzymonski/Veturilo-API-Helper/README.md

 **Note:** This library only provides data for bikes that are currently parked and available, not those that are rented out.

 ## Installation
+Issue `npm install veturilo-api-helper` in your project folder.

 ## Data Source